julien040/anyquery/website/src/content/docs/docs/usage/querying-files.md

 SELECT * FROM read_json('gcs::https://www.googleapis.com/storage/v1/bucket/file.json');
 ```

-All files will be cached in the local filesystem to avoid downloading them multiple times.
+All files will be cached in the local filesystem (for 24 hours) to avoid downloading them multiple times.
 To clear the cache, you can use the `clear_file_cache` function.

 ```sql
 SELECT clear_file_cache();